UPDATE 11 February 2018

 The other news in my life right now is that I’m going back to school.
 I have enrolled in a Bachelor of Arts with a Major in Writing at Edith Cowan University.
 This will be my third attempt at a degree, and I hope this time I can stick the landing.
 It would mean a great deal to me to earn a degree.

 I’m Adrian Bedford.
-I’m an Australian writer, mostly of science fiction/crime novels.
+I’m an Australian writer, mostly of science fiction/crime novels, but also lately of memoir and creative nonfiction.
 I live in a northern suburb of Perth, Western Australia, with my wife Michelle, and my dog Freckle.
-At this writing (May 2017) I’m 54 years old.
+At this writing (February 2018) I’m 54 years old.

 I’m talking about my life.
 I’ve had bipolar disorder all my life.
 I can’t imagine life without it anymore than a fish could imagine life without water.
 I’m also talking about it in sometimes extremely personal detail because people, and men in particular, can be reluctant to talk about this illness.
 There has always been a stigma attached to mental illness, which is starting to shift in recent years.
 I am hoping to add to that effort.